-Harm Reduction at Westminster is a Prevention, Education, Coordination: Educate District residents and stakeholders on opioid use disorder, its risk, and harm reduction approach through coordination community efforts
+Harm Reduction at Westminster (HRAW) is a Prevention, Education, and Coordination: Educate District residents and stakeholders on Harm Reduction 101 and opioid use disorder, its risk, and harm reduction approach through coordination of community efforts through coordination community efforts

 Thanks to the City, we have free condoms and soon Narcan to distribute as a harm reduction tool.
 We are an official site for NARCAN distribution for DC Behavioral Health.
 Schedule a time to pick up what you need by mail George@GIIIAssociates.com or calling (202) 978-0517

 The Presbyterian HIV Network (PHIVN) welcomes those who advocate with and care for persons and families who have been infected or affected by HIV and AIDS.
 We encourage the Church to live out Jesus’ ministry of love and justice.

 We received a DC Faith-Based Awareness Opioid Continuation Grant from the Department of Behavioral Health.
 George Kerr III and the team will administer the grant along with partners at Damien Ministry.